subir0071/Euwe-chess-engine/README.md

          - A rook versus a minor.
          - A rook and a minor vs a rook.

+Additionally, Euwe caches the evaluation of the pawn-king structure.
+Since this tends to be fairly static, this provides a speed-up during search.

 ### Search function

 Euwe uses [principal variation search](https://www.chessprogramming.org/Principal_Variation_Search)